 Based on your needs, you can choose to measure billable, non-billable or strategic resource utilization.
 Simply use the resource utilization formulas above to measure your resource utilization.

 Based on your resource utilization analysis, you can determine which workers are overallocated, under-allocated and which of them have a low performance based on a peer comparative analysis and the work they’ve done in terms of deliverables.

 Why Is Resource Utilization Important?

 Resource utilization also provides visibility into your project.
-The more transparency and the better you monitor your project, you’ll be less likely to miss important steps, and you’ll be more likely to catch risks before they develop into problems that could sidetrack you.
+The more transparency and the better you monitor your project, the less likely it is that you’ll miss important steps.
+This allows you to catch risks before they develop into problems that could sidetrack you.

 All of this means that you’re going to get more bang for your buck—or in business terms, ROI.
-If you’re making sure your resources are not overtaxed or not being used, then you’re going to work more efficiently, which impacts your bottom line.
+If you’re making sure your resources are not overtaxed or overused, then you’re going to work more efficiently and add money to your bottom line.

 Finally, the process of resource utilization gives project managers the tools to work more agilely.
 They have the flexibility to reschedule their resources fast, which means they can avoid problems or untangle themselves from issues quickly.
 It keeps the project on track.

 We have dozens of free project management templates to help you manage your projects.
 Here are three templates that are very helpful when measuring resource utilization and can help you with your resource management needs.